Hitting Topological Minor Models in Planar Graphs is Fixed Parameter Tractable: Definitions and preliminaries

-A subgraph $W$ of a graph $G$ is called a {\em wall} of $G$ if $W$ is an $r$-wall for some odd $r\geq 3$ and we refer to $r$ as the {\em height} of the wall $W$.
 The {\em layers} of an $r$-wall $W$ are recursively defined as follows.
 The first layer of $W$ is its perimeter.
 For $i=2,\ldots,(r-1)/2,$ the $i$-th layer of $W$ is the $(i-1)$-th layer of the subwall $W'$ obtained from $W$ after removing from $W$ its perimeter and all occurring vertices of degree one.
-Notice that each $(2r+1)$-wall has $r$ layers.
+Notice that each $(2r+1)$-wall has $r$ layers (see \autoref{asfdsfdsfasdfsdfdsf}).